WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++

-Django requires :setting:`ALLOWED_HOSTS` to hold a list of domain names your site is allowed to serve, leaving it empty will block any requests.
+Django requires :setting:`ALLOWED_HOSTS` to hold a list of domain names your site is allowed to serve.
+Leaving it empty will block any requests.

 In case this is not configured to match your HTTP server, you will get errors like :samp:`Invalid HTTP_HOST header: '1.1.1.1'.
 You may need to add '1.1.1.1'